 6. Myth: Women entice men to rape, such as by dressing a certain way or by leading them on.

 Fact: The idea that women entice men to rape them or that they really want it is also not true.
-No person deserves to be raped, and no person asks to be raped or wants it irrespective of her/his attire.
+No person deserves to be raped, and no person asks to be raped or wants it irrespective of their attire.
 This myth again shows the extent to which sexual assault is sexualized in our society.
-What the victim was wearing in no way makes her/him responsible for the assault.
+What the victim was wearing in no way makes their responsible for the assault.

 7. Myth: If college students would just stop drinking so much, they wouldn’t be sexually assaulted.

 Fact: Sexual Assault is never the victim's fault.
 No behavior or choice makes it okay for someone to assault someone.
 By law, if a person is incapable of consenting or resisting, because of the effects of alcohol or other drugs, it can be considered rape or sexual assault if the person knew, or reasonably should have known, that the victim was mentally and/or physically incapacitated.
 Alcohol can also be a weapon that some people who rape use to control their victim and render them helpless.
 As part of their plan, a rapist will encourage the victim to use alcohol, or identify an individual who is already drunk.
 Alcohol is not a cause of rape; it is only one of the many tools that people who rape use.

 8. Myth: When someone say no, they really mean yes.

 Fact: No means no. When someone says no they mean no. It should never be assumed that there is some underlying meaning behind that and that they really mean yes.
 If you are ever unclear about your partner’s wishes, ask for clarification.
 If your partner says no or seems unsure, respect that person and their wishes.

 9. Myth: If someone doesn’t fight off their perpetrator, then it is not really rape.